bloominstituteoftechnology/ML-Project-Proposal/PROPOSAL.md

 - Link: https://www.kaggle.com/c/home-credit-default-risk

 ## What track are you choosing (analysis or engineering)?
-Analysis (for now), but interested in engineering
+Analysis.
+At least for now, however, I'm interested in engineering as well.

 ## What is your data source?
 https://www.kaggle.com/c/home-credit-default-risk/data

 ## Summarize the status of your data and what cleaning is needed.
-There are several datasets to analyze and over 1 million rows of data; unsure how much cleaning is necessary right now
+In order to predict home credit default risk, there are several datasets involved (~ 6-8).
+Would require a lot of cleaning, as well, possibly mering the datasets.

 ## Summarize the structure of your data and what models/techniques work with it.
-Supervised learning, classification (default or not), large dataset
+Supervised learning, classification (default or not), large dataset with over 300,000 customers and potentially more than 1 million rows of data.

 ## What is your overall goal with this project?
 To work with a very complex data project and achieve a top 10% score on Kaggle